Service Updates and Advice on COVID-19 (Coronavirus)

 By law, we must carry out an annual service and safety check of all Sanctuary gas appliances in your home, this includes boilers, cookers and fires.
 Gas safety checks are continuing as normal.

 Our registered Gas Safe engineers may need access into your home for these checks, which take no longer than an hour.
 You do not need to have direct contact with anyone visiting your property to complete these checks.

 Please follow sensible precautions to keep yourself safe when our staff are visiting your property, as outlined in our latest health and safety guidance.

 If you are due your annual gas safety check and are self-isolating or are a shielded vulnerable patient, please let us know so we can understand how best to protect you and your family by emailing firstname.lastname@example.org.

 Our offices remain closed to all visitors.

 Housing, Homeownership and Income officers are not currently making routine appointments.
 We continue to be in contact with the more vulnerable in our community by phone or email.
-We are focused on ensuring that everyone we support, or who works for us, stays safe.
-Please see our latest health and safety guidance.
+We are focussed on ensuring that everyone we support, or who works for us, stays safe.

 You can still contact us.
 Visit our Get in touch page for more information about how to do this.